What would I do and what would I not do?

 For one thing, I would not waste a moment doing what I didn’t like.
 I would spend every minute of my day in service of what my heart desires.

-I would spend time and effort on really getting to know myself, peeling the layers and honoring my truest , deepest self.
+I would spend time and effort on really getting to know myself, peeling the layers of consciousness to know and honor my truest , deepest self.

-To start I would dress in a saree to honor my Indianness, my brownness, perhaps journal in Gujarati.
+To start I would dress in a saree more often to honor my Indianness, my brownness.
+And perhaps journal in Gujarati more often.

-I would read all the Jane Austen and Louisa May Alcott books that helped define my values and make me the woman that I am today.
-I would also read Agatha Christie, Enid Blyton, Mahabharat, Ramayan, Amar Chitra Katha and Tin Tin.
+I would re-read all the Jane Austen and Louisa May Alcott books that helped define my values and make me the woman that I am today.
+I would also re-read Agatha Christie, Enid Blyton, Mahabharat, Ramayan, Amar Chitra Katha and Tin Tin.
 These stories hold the thread to my foundational years and are most deeply connected to my core.
 To revisit them is to make a trip to my childhood.

 I wouldn’t color my hair and honor my almost 50 self.